Anonoei/XestBurner/README.md

 - Hardware:
   - 2x 4010 fans (sides of housing)
   - 1x 2510 fan (front of housing)
-  - 6x M3x4x5 (Voron) heatsets
+  - 8x M3x4x5 (Voron) heatsets
-    - 2 for housing brace, 2 for hotend/extruder, 2 for probe
+    - 6x for carriage, 2 for housing brace, 2 for hotend/extruder, 2 for probe
+    - 2x for hotend mount
   - 2x M3x30 pins (inside the carriage for belts)
   - 2x SHCS/BHCS M3x6 (faceplate, into 2x heatsets on the hotend mount)
     - M3x8 probably works
   - 6x SHCS/BHCS M3x8
     - 4x: faceplate, into 2510 fan
     - 2x: probe mount, into 2x heatsets on the bottom of the carriage
-  - 4x SHCS M3x16 (housing ducts, 2 go through the 4010 fans)
+  - 4x SHCS M3x16 (housing ducts, through the 4010 fans)
   - 2x SHCS M3x30 (hotend mount, into 2x heatsets on the front of the carriage)
 - Variants
   - Carriage